-Disability Awareness and History Month
+Disability History and Awareness Month

-Did you know that the legislation that recognizes October as Virginia Disability History and Awareness Month was enacted as a result of the advocacy and leadership of youth who attended Virginia’s Youth Leadership Forum?
+Did you know that the legislation that recognizes October as Virginia Disability History and Awareness Month (DHAM) was enacted as a result of the advocacy and leadership of youth who attended Virginia’s Youth Leadership Forum?
 Each year the Youth Leadership Forum (YLF), established by The Virginia Board for People with Disabilities (VBPD), continues its mission to develop leadership skills in Virginia’s young people with disabilities.
 From this annual event, additional opportunities have evolved for students to come together and support one another as they become leaders and advocates in their schools and communities.
 Many of the youth, who participated in YLF, and who have since graduated from high school, have continued to mentor and support those students who attend the YLF each year.